top of page

 • Overcrowding and Population Growth:

-• The existing school struggles to accommodate increased enrollment coming in from the Clyde Brown grades.
+• The student population in town is increasing.
+The existing school struggles to accommodate increased enrollment coming in from the Clyde Brown Elementary School now.
+The timing of this project is important to address the students that will be in the middle school soon.

 How would the proposed project benefit the town?